-What is the Snowdrop Programme?
+What is the Snowdrop Programme for Brain Injured Children?

 We look at a child in the eight major areas of development, - (visual, auditory, tactile,cognitive, mobility, hand function, language and socialisation) and assess where they stand currently on Snowdrop's developmental profile.
 This gives their current developmental age in each area.